 - importing and exporting waste

-You are liable if your activity caused or is likely to cause environmental damage.
+You are liable if your activity has caused or is likely to cause environmental damage.
 You must prevent or remediate the damage.
 The regulations do not apply to any environmental damage that occurred before 24 July 2009.

 Environmental damage to water